 - Frequently Lampshaded by the gang members - "Who do you think has cooler outfits, Team Magma or Team Aqua?"
 "You can't be a member of Team Magma, you're not dressed the part!"

-- All the evil teams wear the Dark-Type hat, except Cipher.
+- Almost all the evil teams wear the Dark-Type hat, except Cipher.
 Their type of choice is usually Shadow.

 - Team Galactic wears no hats, but their uniform is quite distinct.

-- Both Saints Row titles, being Grand Theft Auto clones without shame, follow the color-coding scheme for the various street gangs.
-In the second one, you can even choose the Saints' hat.
+- The Saints Row titles, being Grand Theft Auto clones without shame, follow intentionally absurd variants of the color-coding scheme for the various street gangs.
+From the second game on, you can even choose the Saints' hat.

-- In Saints Row The Third, the Saints have to face off against the Morningstar (a combination between the Mafia and superpimps) who run the Steelport sex trade, the Luchadors, who are all Luchadors, and the Deckers, who look like people cosplaying a TRON anime series.
+- For example in Saints Row: The Third, the Saints have to face off against the Morningstar (a combination between the Mafia, pimps, and BDSM enthusiasts) who run the Steelport sex trade, the Luchadors, who are all huge Luchadors, and the Deckers, who are a hacker collective that dress like they are cosplaying a TRON anime series.
 The Saints themselves are caught between being the hats of pop culture celebrity sellouts and badass ubercriminals.

 - There's also the Three Families of Vegas.
 The Chairmen all emulate the Camp of the Rat Pack, including speaking like them.
 The White Glove Society are all pompous Upper Class Twits who believe they're better than others and wear White Masks of Doom for the mysterious allure (when in actuality, it just makes them really creepy).
 The Omertas are essentially The Mafia and are all rude and foul-mouthed.